SwimmingHoles.info logo

 CAMPING AT Table Rock S.P.

-BATHING SUITS Unknown
+BATHING SUITS Customary

 DIRECTIONS From Greenville, go northwest on RT 276.
 Follow RT 276 through Marietta to where RT 11 joins with RT 276 (set odometer here) and through Cleveland, then proceeding west on RT 276/11 (Cherokee Scenic Hwy):

-WILDCAT FALLS [WILD]: At the Wildcat Wayside State Park, the popular Wildcat Falls has only a shallow pool at the bottom but if you go up the trail a bit above the falls there is a more swimmable pool plus a 130 foot waterslide on a sliding rock.
-PHOTO .
-This from a visitor:"Would make a perfect "Road Trip Dip".
-Sometimes when I stop it's full of families using it just for that--taking a half hour off from a long drive to cool off.
+WILDCAT FALLS [WILD]: At the Wildcat Wayside State Park, the popular Wildcat Falls has only a shallow pool at the bottom ( PHOTO , PHOTO ) but if you go up the trail a bit (about .25 mile) above the falls there is a more swimmable pool plus a 130 foot waterslide on a sliding rock. ( PHOTO ) (May be very little water here after a dry summer.)
+This from a visitor: "Sometimes when I stop it's full of families using it just to take a half hour off from a long drive to cool off.
 Above the falls, on Wildcat Creek, is a sliding rock and swimming hole that apparently is quite popular with the college kids from upstate SC."
 LINK TO INFO AND PHOTOS.
-Requires about 2 hours hiking to get there.
+The lower falls are good for the whole family, the upper sliding rock and pool present some dangers (the slide is very high and you have to climb over huge boulders to get to it) and may not be suitable for children.
+To get here: Stay on RT 276/11 west for about 5 miles past where RT 11 joins RT 276 and look for a pull off (unsigned) on the right (north) side of the road, which is the Wildcat Wayside State Park.
+Wildcat Falls is right by the side of the road.
+To get to the sliding rock up the trail, go up the wooden stairway from the parking area and go right at the top and follow the trail across a bridge for about .25 miles.
+At the end of the trail, climb over large boulders to reach the bottom of the huge sliding rock.
+Pretty confident.
+Verified 9/2011.
+Updated 9/2011.
+LAT, LON lat=35.07394, lon=-82.59697(source: DeLorme) (accuracy: approximate)

 LINK TO GOOGLE MAP.